YeeTone/CS203DSAA_2020Fall-2021Spring/JCoderAC/Readme.md

 Email: 11910104@mail.sustech.edu.cn

 ### Acknowledgement
-The author shows his great attitude to Beiyuan and Yinhu, for their sincere help to the problem L104, L205 and L206.
+The author shows his great attitude to:(people and their contribution to the problem)
+Beiyuan and Yinhu: L104, L205 and L206;
+cc123321: L106;